-- Dive deeper into your districts correlation to uncover areas of focus to improve on.
-This could be a particular campus/appraiser, student growth measure, TIA teacher category or even a subject/grade-level - Look for areas of inflation in your teacher observation and growth scores.
+- Dive deeper into your district's correlation to uncover areas of focus for improvement.
+This could be a particular campus/appraiser, student growth measure, TIA teacher category or even a subject/grade-level. - Look for areas of inflation in your teacher observation and growth scores.

-- Do flaws exist in your appraisal system that require recalibration or more training? - Do flaws exist in the construction, administration and/or calculation of your student growth measure? - Is inflation in teacher observation and growth scores happening at a particular campus, a specific subject/grade level, or maybe with a certain appraiser.
+- Do flaws exist in your appraisal system that require recalibration or more training? - Do flaws exist in the construction, administration and/or calculation of your student growth measure? - Is inflation in teacher observation and growth scores happening at a particular campus, a specific subject/grade level, or maybe with a certain appraiser?

-- Excel Analysis Tool
+- TIA Excel Analysis Tool - Correlation Resources

-- Correlation Training

-- Correlation Resources